dhleong/opengps/README.md

 ### The Library

-The OpenGps library provides a reactive interface to the [free National Airspace Systems Resources (NASR)][2] dataset provided by the FAA.
+The OpenGps library provides a Reactive interface to the [free National Airspace Systems Resources (NASR)][2] dataset provided by the FAA.
 It supports loading data for a specific Airac cycle, or automatically using the most recent.
-For more information, see [its readme][4].
+For more information, see [its README][4].

 ### RxConnectr

-TODO
+RxConnectr provides a simple, Reactive interface to SimConnect, supporting automatic object mapping so you don't have to deal with defining custom types yourself---just annotate the fields of a class with the variable name you want and the unit it should be in, and it'll be there.
+For more information, see [its README][5].

 ## Why